 - It’s made with mostly pantry ingredients.

 - Totally loaded with hearty pulses and veggies

 - It’s pretty budget-friendly.

 How To Make This Curry Recipe

 Full details on how to make this chickpea lentil curry is in the recipe card below, but here are the basics:

-- Start off by heating up some coconut oil and sauteed your onion.
+- Start off by heating up some coconut oil in a pan.
+Add onion and cook.

 - Then, add minced garlic and ginger and cook for just a minute to get those flavours going.

-- Next, pour in broth, coconut milk, lentils, sweet potato, cashews, raisins and shredded coconut.
+- Next, pour in the broth, coconut milk, lentils, sweet potato, cashews, raisins, and shredded coconut.
 Simmer and cover (slightly ajar) to cook.
 Stir occasionally to make sure nothing is sticking.

 - When time is up, carefully uncover.
 Stir in baby spinach.